remirror/remirror/docs/introduction.md

 title: Introduction
 description: Welcome to the remirror documentation.
 slug: '/'
+hide_title: true
 ---

+# Introduction

 ## Motivation

-I started `remirror` as a challenge to myself.
+I started **remirror** as a challenge to myself.
 Would it be possible to build an editor that combined great performance with ease of use?
 I wanted something that allowed developers like myself to fall in love and feel playful even when working through deeply complex concepts.
 The editor would need to combine plug-and-play features, with ample room for customisation.

 I also wanted to give users of all frameworks, the ability to build an editor by picking and choosing their desired building blocks.